Rationale

 Formal assessment takes place on a regular basis.
 These tests are designed to demonstrate that the student has made progress and constitutes various levels of difficulty.

-The requirements for the formal assessment`s minimum frequency for each subject from Grades 5 – 10 th is listed in Table 1 below.
+The requirements for the formal assessment`s minimum frequency for each subject from Grades 5 – 11th is listed in Table 1 below.

-Subjects taught 2,5/3,5 lessons/week - Number of minimum grades per term - 3
+Table 1 – Number of minimum current grades per term

 The baseline tests are included in the number of minimum grades.